npamboukis/SoFi_Case_Study/README.md

 ---

 ## Recommendations
-* As for recommending additional services, I believe offering trading services on the Foreign Exchange Market - Forex.
+* As for recommending additional services, I believe offering trading services on the Foreign Exchange Market - Forex - would benefit both the company and its members.
 * Not only would this new service increase membership acquistion and increase portfolio diversification, but would also make SoFi one of the first leading FinTech companies to implement this service.
 * Utilities and tools used would forecast the Forex market for potential trades that can either be an automated or manual entry.
 * Members who are not familiar with investing can learn efficiently through robo advisory and automated forecasting.